JMU Faculty International Development Grant

 Faculty will generally not be awarded more than one grant in a 12-month period.
 The 12-month period begins on the travel departure date.
 Preference may be given to individuals who have not been previously supported by the program.
 The oIP usually supports only one request per department for a given conference.
-Notice of award will be made within two weeks of receipt of a completed grant application.
+Notice of award will be communicated through email.

 For more information and assistance with IDG proposals, please contact Felix Wang at 568-6273 or email@example.com.